brbsix/caffeine-reloaded/README.rst

 Translations
 ============

-Please note that I've made significant changes from the original release of caffeine.
-That being said, translations have not been correspondingly updated.
+Please note that I've made significant changes from caffeine 2.8.3.
+Translations have not been correspondingly updated.

 If you want to test out a translation without changing the language for the whole session, run caffeine as e.g.: :code:`LANGUAGE=ru ./caffeine`